Sugar Market Web Tracking

 To set up web analytics categories:

-- In the Administrator > General section, select "Web Analytics Category".
+- In the Administrator section, within the General tab click "Web Analytics Categories".

 - Click the New button at the top right to create a new category.